Cressida (band): Career

 Cressida went through a difficult phase when Heyworth was forced to leave in early 1970.
 Around this time, the band recorded a more commercial track intended for single release, "Situation", but Vertigo chose not to issue it.
 The song is now available on a double-CD release of the band's complete recordings, The Vertigo Years Anthology 1969-1971.

-Heyworth (who would contribute one last piece to the second album, although he did not play on it) was replaced by John Culley, who had been playing with Geno Washington.
+Heyworth (who would contribute one last song to the second album, although he did not play on it) was replaced by John Culley, who had been playing with Geno Washington.
 The new line-up recorded Cressida's second LP, Asylum, later in 1970 (again with Byrne producing, and with orchestral arrangements by Graeme Hall), but it was released posthumously in 1971, the band having broken up in September 1970.
 Noted jazz flautist Harold McNair guested on the song "Lisa" from the album.

-After the band split up, Clark joined Uriah Heep.
+After the band split up, Clark joined Uriah Heep and went on to record [Look at Yourself].
 McCarthy joined Tranquility as rhythm guitarist and vocalist rather than bassist.
-Culley linked up with Black Widow and from 1981–1984, joined Colin Tench to launch the London six-piece progressive rock band Odin.
+Culley linked up with Black Widow and from 1981 to 1984, joined Colin Tench to launch the London six-piece progressive rock band Odin.
 In 2012 Culley guested on a debut album by Corvus Stone.

 Heyworth died in January 2010.
 In 2011, three of the four surviving original members of the band, Angus Cullen, Iain Clark, and Kevin McCarthy got together again with Peter Jennings.
-The band were prompted to play a one-off live gig at The Underworld, Camden Town in London on 2 December 2011.
-Scottish guitarist Roger Niven joined Cressida and played the reunion gig.
-Coinciding with the show was the limited edition release of a vinyl album of previously unreleased demos that Cressida made before their first album, since made available in CD form as The Lost Tapes.
+The band had been approached by Record Collector Magazine, who were interested in releasing a limited edition vinyl album of previously unreleased and lost demos that Cressida recorded back in 1969, prior to obtaining a recording contract with Vertigo.
+They were prompted to play a one-off, reunion gig at The Underworld, Camden Town which took place on 2 December 2011, with the album, entitled "The Lost Tapes", being released to coincide with the reunion.

+In his review of the Cressida reunion gig in December 2011, Ian Shirley of Record Collector Magazine wrote, "My only regret is that this magical ninety minutes was not bottled by a live recording as it was a fantastic night and was, without doubt, one of the gigs of the year.”

+Lee Dorian, in his review in Classic Rock Magazine in Jan 2012 wrote, "Cressida’s self-titled 1970 debut and 1971 follow-up Asylum are heralded as two of the greatest moments of the Vertigo ‘swirl’ label.”

 In September 2013, they appeared at the Melloboat festival in Sweden, on which occasion Choices, a limited edition LP of archive material personally selected by Opeth's Mikael Åkerfeldt (a longtime fan of the band) was released.